• As low as $1,592/Night

 Summary:

 The Jacob Rabb House (circa 1851) is located in the exclusive Ansonborough neighborhood in the heart of the Historic District.
 Its location presents a walkable opportunity to experience Charleston, while also providing 3 off-street parking spaces.
-The extravagant three-story home and walled garden is gorgeously maintained.
+The fashonable three-story home and walled garden is handsomely maintained.
 It offers an unbeatable combination of peaceful luxury, privacy, and safety during your stay in the City of Charleston ... ideal for family vacations.

 The Space: